NREL/HPC/docs/Friendly_User/Applications/vasp.md

 module load intel-oneapi-mkl
 ```
 !!!
 Note
-    On Kestrel, any modules you have loaded on the log in node will be copied to a compute node, and there are many loaded by default for the cray programming environment.
+    On Kestrel, any modules you have loaded on the login node will be copied to a compute node, and there are many loaded by default for the cray programming environment.
 Make sure you are using what you intend to.

 Sample makefiles for vasp5 and vasp6 on Kestrel can be found in our [Kestrel Repo](https://github.com/NREL/HPC/tree/master/kestrel) under the vasp folder.